pined1/Master-Thesis-Experiment/experiments/README.md

 # Experiments

-The paper reports four hypotheses (H1–H4) plus the H1×H3 cross-sweep, two ablations, and robustness/calibration sweeps — about 12,000 simulation runs.
+The paper reports four hypotheses (H1–H4) plus the H1×H3 cross-sweep, two ablations, and robustness/calibration sweeps.
 Each folder below is one of those, with its own README, runnable script(s), and committed `results/`.

+**On run counts.** The paper's headline figure is **~12,000 runs** — the runs behind its reported tables: 6,900 core (H1/H2/H3/H4 + cross-sweep) + 800 ablation arms + ~4,300 sensitivity/robustness (see the paper's `tab:methodology-summary`).
+The committed `results/` here total **~16,000**, because they also include the topology sub-sweeps (exp02 WS-k / BA-m), the ablation *baseline* arms (each ablation folder runs 800 — the 400-run ablation arm plus a 400-run exp01 baseline for side-by-side comparison; only the ablation arm counts toward the ~12,000), and the calibration pilots.
+Both figures are correct; they count different things.

 **Naming.** Numbered folders (`exp01`, `exp02`, …) match the paper's own experiment labels.
 The cross-sweep, pilots, and sensitivity sweeps keep